adbar/courlan/README.rst

 ``courlan`` is designed to work best on English, German and most frequent European languages.

-The current logic of detailed/strict URL filtering is on German, for more see ``settings.py``.
+The current logic of detailed/strict URL filtering is focused on English and German, for more see ``settings.py``.
 This can be overriden by `cloning the repository <https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github>`_ and `recompiling the package locally <https://packaging.python.org/tutorials/installing-packages/#installing-from-a-local-src-tree>`_.

 Python